garethrogers2828/Football-Quiz/README.md

 <img width="1003" height="265" alt="progress-bar" src="https://github.com/user-attachments/assets/75efda5f-f74f-4780-9673-62d604aa0e09" />

+- When user clicks answer the progress bar temorarily shows them how many answers they have correct.
+This then reverts back to the question number

- ##  Reset Button
+ ##  Play Again Button

  - Users can reset the quiz and restart without refreshing their browser.
-Great for the user to be able to very quickly play the quiz again with their renewed knowledge.
+Great for the user to be able to very quickly play the quiz again with their renewed knowledge
+ - This button is visable at the end of the quiz, it is also available from the leaderboard section

 ## Future Features